shaimaaK/AI-based-QSAR-for-Alzheimers-disease/README.md

   * [Evaluate four regression models and optimized best model](#evaluate-four-regression-models-and-optimized-best-model)

 ## Implementation Remarks
-This project is implmented on Google Colab, hence all additional packages to installed are documented and installed using shell commands in the [colab project](https://colab.research.google.com/drive/1UWrWKShhioxFjCvmLoFM8qMjxZ5lJMIO?usp=sharing).
-The dataset is fetched from [ChEMBL](https://www.ebi.ac.uk/chembl/) in 2021 using the `ChEMBL webresource client API` which is regularly updated hence an image of the dataset is saved for reference.
+This project is implmented on Google Colab, hence all additional packages to be installed are documented and installed using shell commands in the [colab project](https://colab.research.google.com/drive/1UWrWKShhioxFjCvmLoFM8qMjxZ5lJMIO?usp=sharing).
+The dataset is fetched from [ChEMBL](https://www.ebi.ac.uk/chembl/) in 2021 using the `ChEMBL webresource client API` which is regularly updated hence an image of the dataset is saved for a reference.

 ### Libraries Used
 **Data Retrieval API**